 Support the preliminary requirements review.

-These tasks should also serve as a guideline for other space programmes.
+These tasks also serve as a guideline for other space programmes.

 Preliminary definition - Phase B

 The safety analysis shall support a continued and more detailed safety optimization of the system design and operations and the identification of technical safety requirements and their applicability.